What was Henry Ford's Net Worth?

-Henry Ford net worth: Henry Ford was an American entrepreneur who founded the Ford Motor Company.
+Henry Ford was an American entrepreneur who founded the Ford Motor Company.
 At the time of his death, Henry Ford had a net worth worth equal to $200 billion dollars adjusted for inflation.
 That makes him one of the wealthiest human beings who ever lived.

-Henry Ford was an American manufacturer, industrialist, and a sponsor of the development of the assembly line technique that allowed for mass production.
+Henry Ford was a pioneering figure in the advent of the assembly line.
 Contrary to popular belief, Ford did not invent the automobile nor did he invent the assembly line, but he was the first to develop and manufacture an affordable automobile for middle class Americans.
 By achieving this, Ford converted the automobile from a relatively unknown invention into an innovation that profoundly impacted the landscape of the twentieth century.
 His Ford Model T automobile revolutionized American transportation, while his consumerist vision resulted in the franchise system of car dealerships.

 As the owner of the Ford Motor Company, he became one of the richest and best-known people in the world.
 He was committed to lowering costs and creating a franchise system that put Ford dealerships throughout most of North America, and in major cities on six continents.

 In 1891, he became an engineer with the Edison Illuminating Company.
 He was promoted to Chief Engineer in 1893, and had enough time and money to devote attention to his personal experiments on gasoline engines.
 He perfected these experiments and in 1896 completed a self-propelled vehicle that he named the Ford Quadricycle.